 Created in 1991, CAPIC’s founders recognized that by working together they could increase the quality of professional psychology training throughout the entire education trajectory, as well as better train psychologists to serve community and population needs in California.

 Twenty five (25) years later, CAPIC continues to promote excellence in doctoral psychology education and training that provides a path to licensure, as well as provide psychological services to California communities.
 In doing so, we also help address the needs of diverse students (e.g. by offering half-time internships and diverse training modalities) and the needs of diverse populations often underserved by the traditional training model.

 Considering these various factors together, CAPIC has a unique place in psychology training and service in California, and provides the right internship experience for the professional needs and personal aspirations of many students.
 Please review our webpage on CAPIC’s Unique Place for additional details, and to help determine if CAPIC is the right fit for you.

-To participate in the CAPIC internship match, Students must register with CAPIC for online access.
+To participate in the CAPIC internship match, Students must be registered with CAPIC by their Doctoral Academic Program for online access.
 Click here for info on Student Registration.

 Registering is the first step for students to obtain a CAPIC internship.